Master’s Level Internships for Social Work, Marriage and Family Therapy, and Clinical Mental Health Counseling

-- Background checks including Department of Children and Families and Connecticut State Police or other state background check (as applicable) will be conducted for accepted candidates.
+- Background checks including Department of Children and Families and Connecticut State Police or other state background checks (as applicable) will be conducted for accepted candidates.

 - A valid driver’s license and reliable transportation is required for all home-based internships.
 Department of Motor Vehicle driving record check will be conducted for accepted candidates.

-- Mileage is reimbursed for home-based client appointments in the following internships.
+- Mileage is reimbursed for home-based client appointments.